vinoda2/vinoda2/README.md

 - 💡 Enhanced **performance, scalability, and maintainability** of existing applications.

 #### 🔹 *Software Trainee (Mar 2022 – Feb 2023)*
-- 📚 Trained in **Java, Spring Boot, Hibernate, React.js, and database management**.
+- 📚 Trained in **Java, Spring Boot, Spring Security, Hibernate, React.js, and database management**.
 - 🎯 Assisted in **backend development** and gained hands-on experience in building **RESTful APIs**.
 - 🔍 Worked on **debugging, performance optimization, and feature enhancements**.